What is my Approach?

 What can I expect for my first session?

-The first therapy session, also called an intake session, is a chance for us to get to know each other and decide whether or not to work together.
+The first therapy session, also called an initial intake session, is a chance for us to get to know each other and decide whether or not to work together.
 During this session, we will discuss your reasons for seeking therapy as well as your goals.
 You will also have the opportunity to ask me questions about therapy.
-Because there is more information to be discussed during a first session, and paperwork to be reviewed, intake sessions are generally 75 to 90 minutes (up to an hour and a half) instead of the usual 45 minutes, and, as such, have a higher session cost than most sessions.
-Many therapists require you to fill out extensive paperwork before your first meeting, and have 60 minute first sessions.
-I prefer to minimize the paperwork you fill out before meeting with me and have longer first sessions where we can discuss your background and reasons for seeking therapy in person.
+Because there is more information to be discussed during a first session, and paperwork to be reviewed, intake sessions are generally 60 minutes instead of the usual 45 minutes, and, as such, have a higher session cost than most sessions.
+I find therapy is more effective when we minimize the paperwork you fill out before meeting with me and have a longer intake process where we can discuss your background and reasons for seeking therapy, and set clear goals in person.
+Please see my intake packet (on the forms page) for a description of the intake process.

 When working with preadolescent children, I prefer to meet alone with the parents for the first session.
 This will give you an opportunity to get to know me and make sure you feel comfortable with me before introducing me to your child, and will help you answer your child’s questions about what to expect.
 It will also allow you to discuss your concerns openly without the child present; listening to parents’ concerns can be unnecessarily uncomfortable for young children.
-If you are bringing your adolescent in for treatment, please bring them to the first session.
-We will meet together to discuss treatment and confidentiality.
-I will then likely meet with each of you individually for a portion of the session to discuss your individual concerns and goals for treatment.
+If you are bringing your adolescent in for treatment, you can choose to meet with me for a parent session or have your adolescent meet with me for the first session.

 Please note that a parent or legal guardian is required to attend the first session with a minor to consent to their treatment.
 If you are divorced, you will need to provide documentation verifying your legal authority to seek treatment, or allow me to obtain consent from the other parent as well.